Gardening is good – and does good

 The RHS describes gardening as a “green economic engine”, and the data backs this up.
 Environmental horticulture is now worth more than the aerospace industry, spanning growers, landscapers, garden centres and tourism.
 By 2030, the sector could reach £51.2 billion and support 763,000 jobs.

-But the benefits go well beyond economics.
-Seventy-seven per cent of gardeners say gardening improves their mental health, while NHS wellbeing gardens show measurable improvements in staff morale and recovery.
+The benefits go well beyond economics.
+Seventy-seven per cent of gardeners say gardening improves their mental health, while NHS wellbeing gardens show measurable improvements in staff morale and patient recovery.
 Gardens are increasingly recognised as part of a national wellbeing strategy, offering nature’s own form of preventative medicine.

 Why this matters for your garden

-At Flourish, we see these findings play out on the ground every day.
+At Flourish we see these findings play out on the ground every day.
 Whether we are refreshing a border or redesigning an entire landscape, biodiversity and sustainability are built into every decision.
+In practice that means:

-“The RHS data finally quantifies what many of us see daily, that gardens aren’t luxuries, they’re essential green infrastructure.
+“The RHS data finally quantifies what many of us see daily: gardens are not luxuries, they are essential green infrastructure.
 Every planting choice we make at Flourish contributes to the nation’s health, wildlife and carbon balance.”

 Looking ahead

 The RHS is calling for gardening to be embedded across health, education, housing and climate policy.
-We couldn’t agree more.
-Every Flourish project is a step towards that greener future, one garden at a time.
+That seems right to us.
+Every Flourish project is a small step towards that greener future, one garden at a time.

-If you’d like to create a landscape that supports biodiversity, reduces maintenance and improves wellbeing, get in touch with our team to discuss your ideas.
+If you would like to create a landscape that supports biodiversity, reduces maintenance and improves wellbeing, please get in touch to discuss your ideas.

-Because gardening isn’t just good.
-It does good
+Because gardening is not just good.
+It does good.